The U2 Conference and the U2 Studies Network were created by Dr. Scott Calhoun.

 • Jim Henke, former VP of Exhibitions and Curatorial Affairs for the Rock and Roll Hall of Fame and Museum, and former Music Editor for Rolling Stone

-• Eugene Peterson, author of The Message and numerous other books
+• Eugene Peterson, author of The Message and many other books

 • He is the series editor for Rowman & Littlefield’s Tempo books on rock, pop, and culture.